Forest Practices

 The Act addresses these goals by:

-- Setting standards to prevent erosion into waterbodies.
+- Sets standards to prevent erosion from roads and harvest areas into waterbodies.

-- Requiring reforestation on all forest ownerships except where the land will be converted to another use, or where the harvest area is significantly composed of dead or dying trees.
+- Requires reforestation except where land will be converted to another use, or where the harvest area is significantly composed of dead or dying trees.

-Regulations (PDF) adopted under 11 AAC 95 also establish best management practices for road construction and maintenance, and for timber harvesting.
-These standards are designed to prevent adverse impacts to fish habitat and water quality from timber operations.
+FRPA Regulations (PDF) adopted under 11 AAC 95 also establish best management practices for FRPA notifications, stream classification and riparian management, road construction and maintenance, timber harvesting, and reforestation.
+These standards are designed to prevent adverse impacts to fish habitat and water quality from timber operations and ensure successful reforestation.

-The Division of Forestry has published a booklet called Implementing Best Management Practices for Timber Harvest Operations (PDF) that is used to ensure compliance with the Forest Resources and Practices Act and Regulations.
+The Division of Forestry & Fire Protection has published a booklet called Implementing Best Management Practices for Timber Harvest Operations (PDF) that is used to ensure compliance with the Forest Resources and Practices Act and Regulations.

 Regions and applicability

 Alaska is divided into three forest practices regions.
-Region I covers coastal forests from Southeast Alaska through Prince William Sound, the eastern Kenai Peninsula, the Kodiak Archipelago, and parts of the Alaska Peninsula.
+Region I comprises coastal forests from Southeast Alaska through Prince William Sound, the eastern Kenai Peninsula, the Kodiak Archipelago, and parts of the Alaska Peninsula.
 Region II is the boreal forest south of the Alaska Range.
-Region III is the boreal forest in Interior Alaska.
+Region III is the boreal forest in the rest of the state.
 Standards for riparian management and reforestation vary by region.

-The FRPA applies to commercial timber operations on forestland, including harvesting, roading, site preparation, thinning, and slash treatment operations on forestland.
+The FRPA applies to commercial timber operations on forestland, including harvesting, roads, site preparation, thinning, and slash treatment operations on forest land.
 Operations must comply with the FRPA if they are larger than 10 acres in Region I or larger than 40 acres in Region II.
-In Region III, it applies to operations larger than 40 acres for forest landowners that own more than 160 acres in total.
+In Region III, FRPA applies to operations larger than 40 acres for forest landowners that own more than 160 acres in total.
 All commercial harvest operations that encompass or border surface waters or a riparian area also must comply with the Act, regardless of their size.

 Alaska Forest Resources & Practices Regions Map (PDF)